brainthinks/diy-router/README.md

 ### Set up Routing

-If you're following along, this step will be complete when our laptop wtih a wired connection to our custom router is able to get on the internet.
+If you're following along, this step will be complete when our laptop wtih a wired connection to our DIY Router is able to get on the internet.

 Run `sudo sysctl -w net.ipv4.ip_forward=1` to enable our bridge to get on the internet.
 We also want this to persist when the machine is restarted, so we'll need to edit `/etc/sysctl.conf`.
 Open that file with `sudo nano /etc/sysctl.conf`, then find and uncommend the line that contains the `net.ipv4.ip_forward=1` configuration.